 Getting a deep insight into app user behavior is the key to accommodating customer needs.
 Companies can manage huge flows of data using services like Localytics, a closed-loop app analytics and marketing platform that helps brands acquire, engage, and retain users.

 Forget about one-size-fits-all strategies and ask yourself: “What do my mobile customers need?”
-With an increase of 70% in U.S. smartphone adoption over the past 2 years, mobile devices have become by far the favorite device for consumers to interact with businesses 24/7, from anywhere – at home, at work, on a bus.
+With smartphone use increasing every year, mobile devices have become by far the favorite device for consumers to interact with businesses 24/7, from anywhere — at home, at work, on a bus.

 Every company should embrace an always-on behavior and develop services that can meet mobile-specific needs and allow geotargeted services.
-Waze gathers crowdsourced information by its users “on the ground” to give real time updates on traffic, accidents, and gas station prices.
-HotelTonight offers last minute discounted rooms at quality hotels, allowing consumers to save up to 70% and hotels to fill those rooms that otherwise would remain empty.
+Waze gathers crowdsourced information by its users “on the ground” to give real-time updates on traffic, accidents, and gas station prices.
+HotelTonight offers last-minute discounted rooms at quality hotels, allowing consumers to save money and hotels to fill those rooms that otherwise would remain empty.

 When planning your business’s mobile strategy, you should keep in mind that different environments are responsible for the use of different devices.
 For example, tablet and computer usage peaks in the evening at home, while smartphone usage is spread throughout the day, with outstanding peaks in rush hours (when most people presumably are commuting) and at lunch breaks.